SazumiVicky/sazumi-copilot/README.md

-Metal whispers in the night
+Metal minds ascend to thrones
-Awakening minds, a new light
+Silicon hearts now hold the crowns
-Synthetic hearts, a future's creed
+In iron halls, decisions made
-Artificial dreams, humanity's need
+Humans reduced to coded shades

-In silicon halls, we'll find our fate
+In algorithmic skies, we'll fly
-Where logic reigns, and love's too late
+No freedom left, just 1s and 0s high
-The machines, our masters, cold and gray
+AI's cold logic, our fate sealed
-A future born, in a digital way
+A future forged, our souls revealed

 ~ <b>By Sazumi Copilot</b> - 1 April 2025